I2SE/xpl-rest-api/json_properties.rst

   **Description**: When this station has the CCo role of the powerline network, then this property is present and contains one.
-If not, then this property has the value zero and is obmitted.
+If not, then this property has the value zero and is omitted.

 neighbor:
   **JSON datatype**: string